 the deceased left an invalid Will

-the Will may not contain any disposition of the deceased's property
+the Will does not contain any disposition of the deceased's property

-the Will may be valid but fail to be effective because, for instance, the sole beneficiary predeceased the
+the Will, although valid, fails to be effective because, for instance, the sole beneficiary predeceased the deceased

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.